Abdul-Samad43/Youtube-Rag-Chatbot/README.md

 > *"I have 5 research papers, 3 reports and 2 manuals.
 Finding a specific answer means reading everything manually — that takes hours."*

-**Solution:** Upload all PDFs at once → Ask anything → Get accurate answers with page-level source citations — powered by semantic search and Groq LLaMA 3.3.
+**Solution:** Upload all PDFs at once → Ask anything → Get accurate answers with page-level source citations — powered by semantic search.

 ---